KDSource/KDSource/DEVELOPMENT.md

 make test
 cd ..
 ```
+Check that make process completes correctly and that all tests are passed.

 Test Python API:
 ```bash
 tox -r -c python
 ```
+Check that style, tests and coverage test succeed.
+If style fails, use `black` tool to format Python code.

 Check documentation:
 ```bash
 sphinx-build -b html docs/source docs/html
 ```
 The HTML files will be built in `docs/html`.
+These are the files that will be built in the [Documentation Page](https://kdsource.readthedocs.io/en/latest/).
+Check that the presented documentation is correct.

 ## Contribution